 Mechanical scarification, more commonly known as nicking, involves cutting or breaking the outer layers of the seed coat with a sharp tool.
 Use a thin-bladed knife or other sharp objects.
 Stay away from anything that would damage the embryo, such as a saw.
 By removing only a few outer layers of the endocarp (seed coat), you allow water and nutrients to penetrate the embryo to help it sprout.

-Method 1: Scraping with a knife or nail clipper
+Method 1: Scarify seeds by scraping with a knife, nail clipper or nail file

 By scraping the surface of the soft seed coat with a knife or a nail clipper, you can expose more of the surface area to improve water absorption.
 Use caution not to cut into the embryo in the interior of the seed.